mlambert125/new-java-curriculum/content/java-basics-3/_index.md

 execute different blocks of code based on certain conditions, while loops allow us to repeat blocks of code multiple times.
 These are fundamental concepts in programming that enable us to create dynamic and flexible applications.

-This lesson assumes that you have a basic understanding of Java syntax and structure, data types and variables in java, basic input and output processing in java, and familiarity with the IntelliJ IDE.

 ## Conditional Statements

 ### The `if` Statement